Villaz/vcycle/doc/source/configuration.rst

   dbce:
     type: "dbce"
-    endpoint: "https://api.cloud.exchange" #Right now it the only endpoint
+    endpoint: "https://api.cloud.exchange" #Right now it is the only endpoint
     key: "<your_api_key>"
-    version: "v0" #Right now is always v0
+    version: "v0" #Always v0

 Openstack
 ```````````